 Our first steps

 “Most young people in South Africa would agree that racism is still a huge problem and believe that only the younger generations have a chance to change this.
 But we have asked ourselves the question, how young people are supposed to do that when we raise them with the very same prejudices and they hardly have any contact to other groups on top of that.
-We wanted to create a platform where teenagers have a chance to engage.” – Juliane Hoss
+We wanted to create a platform, where teenagers have a chance to engage.” – Juliane Hoss

-Founding the organisation
+Registration of the German organisation

 The organisation has received several awards: